jasmine/gulp-jasmine-browser/README.md

 Note the `{console: true}` passed into specRunner.

-GulpJasmineBrowser assumes that Phantom is already installed and in your path.
+GulpJasmineBrowser assumes that `phantomjs` is already installed and in your path.
-It is only tested with Phantom 2.
+It is only tested with PhantomJS 2.

 ### Usage with Webpack